-Attendance Policy:
+C. Attendance Policy

 It is expected that students will attend theory classes, learning laboratories and clinical rotations in health care facilities.
 Absences in any of these areas may impeded student's successful progress.
 When a student has been absent for one-fifth (1/5 or 20%) of any component of a course (class and/or laboratories and/or clinical rotations) the student may be in jeopardy of not successfully achieving all the required student learning outcomes for the course.
 If you are unable to attend class and will miss an exam, you must notify the appropriate faculty member as soon as possible via voicemail or RVCC email.
-Students who miss more than one week of class and/or clinical, need to present a health care provider note stating that the student can return to lecture, learning lab and clinical with specific restrictions listed if any.
 It is the student's responsibility to obtain notes from any classes missed from peers.